JanHerca/urantiapedia/output/wikijs/en/article/Marta_Elders/Le_Cerveau_Spirituel.md

 While we can appreciate the evolutionary contributions of beliefs and rituals and the bridge they provide, it is also important for us to maintain awareness of their limitations.
 As one Melchizedek reminds us:

 > _Belief is always limiting and binding; faith is expanding and releasing.
 Belief fixates, faith liberates.
 But living religious faith is more than the association of noble beliefs; it is more than an exalted system of philosophy; it is a living experience concerned with spiritual meanings, divine ideals, and supreme values; it is God-knowing and man-serving.
 Beliefs may become group possessions, but faith must be personal.
-Theologic beliefs can be suggested to a group, but faith can rise up only in the heart of the individual religionist._ ([UB 101:8.2](/en/The_Urantia_Book/101#p8_2))
+Theologic beliefs can be suggested to a group, but faith can rise up only in the heart of the individual religionist._ (<a id="a227_549"></a>[UB 101:8.2](/en/The_Urantia_Book/101#p8_2))

 Many people have reported having spiritual and mystical experiences as a result of various rituals be it drumming, fasting, singing, prayer, meditation, dancing, etc. If we accept that the brain has neurologically supported many of our experiences, one may wonder if, how and where it might allow these altered states to continue.